tweag/ghc/docs/users_guide/exts/linear_types.rst

 signature to a function, it will be inferred as being a regular function of type ``a -> b``.

-Linear and multiplicity-polymorphic functions must be declared as such; in the absence of a type signature, functions are presumed to be unrestricted.

 Data types
 ----------
 By default, all fields in algebraic data types are linear (even if